szaranger/entain-next-to-go/README.md

 - `isCategorySelected(id)`: Check if category is active
 - `getCategoryById(id)`: Get category details

+## Accessibility

+This project attempt to meet WCAG 2.1 Level AA standards.

 ## Testing

 This project includes a comprehensive test suite using **Vitest** with excellent coverage across all components, services, and state management.